 Annual Benefits: The benefits of the system would include cost savings and increased revenues.
 The cost savings would come from reduced manpower required for managing parking lots, lower ticketing and enforcement costs, and reduced congestion and emissions from drivers searching for parking spots.
 The increased revenues would come from parking fees collected through the system.
 The revenue generated from parking fees would depend on the number of users and the fee charged per hour.
 Assuming an average fee of 1 AZN per hour and 80% frequency of use of each parking space for at least 1 hour per day, we get:

 Number of spots * fee * days = 10.000 * 1 * 365 * 80% = 2.044.000 AZN in one year

+Number of parking barriers * price = 10.000 * 50 = 500.000 AZN

 Intangible Benefits and Costs: The intangible benefits of the system would include improved traffic flow, reduced congestion, and increased convenience for drivers.
 The intangible costs could include privacy concerns related to the collection and processing of user data.